 Many language learners don’t understand that having a great language teacher is as important as going to a language class.
 What happens if the teacher is boring, or if what is taught does not interest you?
-Or worse still, what happens if because of the way the language is taught you leave believing you are a bad language learner.
-If you stay on despite the problems, you may end up thinking, “I need to persevere if I am to learn the new language” despite the fact you are getting nowhere.
+Or worse still, what happens if because of the way the language is taught you leave believing you are a poor language learner.
+If you stay on despite the problems, you may end up thinking, “I need to persevere if I am to learn the new language” even if you are getting nowhere.
 I am here to tell you that you need to be very careful, as the way you are taught can not only determine whether you will learn the new language but can also heavily influence you in your language learning for the rest of your life.

 Boring happens when it’s too far either side of that mark.
 Another way that can engage are exercises, materials or topics that are appealing in their own right.
 This is what happens when you are asked to engage your awareness, your perceptions, your attention and your feelings.
-You just feel more alive and better able to learn.
+You just feel more alive and better able to learn by participating.

-Another important characteristic you are looking for is a teacher who works towards you recognising your latent powers as a language learner.
+Another important characteristic you are looking for is a teacher who works towards you recognising and implementing your latent powers as a language learner.
 We all have them, just that some are well hidden!
 The exercises s/he gives challenge you to work things out (at your level), cause you to think about what the answers could be and the exercises always seem to evolve and develop in line with your development.
 S/he does not spoon feed you or give you “mindless” exercises, but encourages you to use your mind all the time “forcing” you to be more attentive by the exercises s/he gives, as s/he knows that this is an essential ingredient in effective language learning.

 As the classes unfold, you come to feel more confident in yourself, not because of his/her words to you, but because of your deeds.
 You come to see that you can work things out and improve – your language and language learning is improving all the time.
 Your progress is measured by your control of the language which seems to be increasing at an increasing rate because you are gaining entry into the scaffolding which holds the language together.
 Your grasp of this is firmly based in what you can do without anyone or anything holding your hand.

 The outstanding language class of course is inevitably the creation of the teacher.
 These teachers need to be looked for in the same way you look for an expert in anything.

 These are just a few signposts I have put up, but do look for them as when you find a great language teacher who has some (hopefully all!) of these characteristics, you will become a very satisfied and happy language learner.
-Few language teachers will have all of these characteristics so in a nutshell, be alert to see if the experience in the class is helping you to to grow or is it making you shrink.
+Few language teachers will have all of these characteristics, so in a nutshell, be alert to see if the experience in the class is helping you to to grow or is it making you shrink.
 If it’s the latter, the best thing you can do for yourself is to go and look for another class as this experience will do you more harm than good.